r-levyteixeira/data_newcompaniesPR/README.md

 ## Instructions

 To download the data of new companies in PR state, run the script state_data_script.py, as of 27 March 2023 there are 9 'Empresas.zip' and 9 'Estabelecimentos.zip' files, over the years it might be necessary to update the number of files.
 The total size of all .zip is over 2Gb, consider it when downloading the data (it might take a while).
 For manual download or information see https://dados.gov.br/dados/conjuntos-dados/cadastro-nacional-da-pessoa-jurdica---cnpj available only in portuguese.
-For more information about the datasets, see https://www.gov.br/receitafederal/dados/cnpj-metadados.pdf or in the link above (in Portuguese).
+For more information about the datasets, see https://www.gov.br/receitafederal/dados/cnpj-metadados.pdf or the link above (in Portuguese).